Frequently asked questions

 I'm interested in therapy.
 What are my next steps?

-I invite you to connect with me however feels most comfortable to you.
-You can reach out via the contact form below, or send me a text, email or phone call.
+I invite you to connect with me via the contact form below or on my booking page, or send me an email or phone call.
 We can have an introductory free consultation session to meet and connect about what's going on to see if it seems like a good fit.
 This is usually over Zoom but I can do in office if scheduling allows.
-In this session, we will talk about what has led you to decide to seek therapy right now and how you hope things will be different by the time you're finished, and I can share about what you can expect from therapy with me and answer any questions you have.
+In this conversation, we will talk about what has led you to decide to seek therapy right now and how you hope things will be different by the time you're finished, and I can share about what you can expect from therapy with me and answer any questions you have.
 This is a low-stakes, no pressure call.
 You don't have to move forward with therapy just because you connect with me about it, so feel free to schedule even if you're still deciding.

 I'm a parent and am interested in therapy for my teen.
 What are my next steps?